apigeek/architect/README.md

 Then ApiGeek-Architect can create customised websites, portals, Apps, APIs, mock servers, micro services and more.

-Please share your blueprints so that ApiGeek-Architect becomes more useful for all of us.
+Please share your custom Blueprints and Dialects so that ApiGeek-Architect becomes more useful for all of us.

 I want to license ApiGeek-Architect
 ===================================